-1. What kind of cotton is it?
-Egyptian is the best due to the strength and length of its fibres.
+1. The type of cotton.
+Long-staple and American Pima cotton are the best due to the strength and length of their long fibres.

-2. Where is the fabric woven?
+2. Where the fabric is woven.
 Italian mills are the world's foremost experts thanks to their long history of weaving and superior technology.

-3. Thread-count: Look for thread-count higher than 200 t.c., but remember, thread-count is a personal preference!
+3. The thread count.
+Look for a thread count higher than 200 t.c., but remember, thread count is a personal preference!

-Thread-count is important, but equally significant is where the cotton is grown and where and how it has been woven.
-Long-staple Egyptian and American Pima cottons are acknowledged to be the finest cotton in the world, just as the Italians are renowned for their long-standing tradition of weaving.
-The softness of your sheets depends more on the quality of the fibre - the raw materials - which is why a 220 thread-count sheet can feel softer than a 500 thread-count sheet that uses an inferior grade of cotton or a twisted yarn.
-(The lower thread-count sheet using Egyptian cotton and woven in Italy will also last longer than a higher thread-count sheet woven from inferior cotton.)
+Thread count is important, but equally significant is where the cotton is grown and where and how it has been woven.
+Long-staple Egyptian and American Pima cottons are acknowledged to be the finest cottons in the world, just as the Italians are renowned for their long-standing tradition of weaving.
+The softness of your sheets depends more on the quality of the fibre - the raw materials - which is why a 220 thread-count sheet can feel softer than a 500 thread count sheet that uses an inferior grade of cotton or a twisted yarn.
+(The lower thread count sheet using long-stem cotton and woven in Italy will last longer than a higher thread count sheet woven from inferior cotton.)
 Remember, ten Chevy's don't make a Jag.
 Higher thread counts can often be a mask for inferior cotton and weaving.

 Discerning consumers should always look for long-staple Egyptian cotton and/or Pima cotton sheets.
 But be forewarned: labels can be misleading.
-While numerous brands claim to use Egyptian cotton, their linens may contain as little as one percent.
-Look for packaging that says 100% or pure Egyptian cotton.
-Also, where the product is made is not neccessarily where the fabric is woven.
+While numerous brands claim to use Egyptian or Pima cotton, their linens may contain as little as one percent.
+Look for packaging that says 100% long-staple cotton.
+Also, where the product is made is not necessarily where the fabric is woven.

-The way in which fabric is woven also has an effect on its feel.
-Percale is woven in a criss cross weave and has a thread-count higher than 200.
+The way in which fabric is woven also has a major effect on its feel.
+Percale is woven in a basic criss cross weave (one-over, one-under) and has a thread count higher than 200.
 It tends to be more crisp and cool, like a classic button down shirt.
 Cotton Satin fabric is made using a satin weave structure (four over and one under), which gives the fabric a sheen and silkier feel.
 But that doesn’t mean satin is better than percale, they each provide their own unique experience.